tomanw8736/node-rpg/docs/classes/DataBase.md

 <a name="new_module_database..DataBase_new"></a>

 #### new DataBase()
-Responsible for loading weapon data from persistent storage,
+Responsible for loading item and NPC data from persistent storage,
-             creating corresponding Weapon objects, and making them available to the game system.
+             creating corresponding game objects, and making them available to the game system.
+Also manages the in-game store.

 <a name="new_module_database..DataBase_new"></a>